LanderH/3Dprinting-starting-guide/README.md

 # 3Dprinting-starting-guide
-this guide will help you start the best (and aggravating😅) hobby, this will help you choose everything from slicer to cad to much more
+this guide will help you start the best (and most aggravating😅) hobby i will help you choose a slicer, cad software, brands in the 3D printing space and much more
 # 3Dprinting?
 why and what is 3Dprinting exactly?